MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/authenticate-office365-deprecation.md

 > [!IMPORTANT]
 > Regarding not being able to login using User ID/Password even if using OAuth: if your tenant and user is configured in Azure Active Directory for conditional access and/or Multi-Factor Authentication is required, you will not be able to use user ID/password flows in a non-interactive form at all.
 For those situations, you must use a Service Principal user to authenticate with Dataverse.<p/>
 To do this, you must first register the application user (Service Principal) in Azure Active Directory.
 You can find out how to do this [here](/azure/active-directory/develop/howto-create-service-principal-portal).
 During application registration you will need to create that user in Dataverse and grant permissions.
 Those permissions can either be granted directly or indirectly by adding the application user to a team which has been granted permissions in Dataverse.
-You can find more information on how to set up an application user to authenticate with Dataverse [here](./use-single-tenant-server-server-authentication.md).
+You can find more information on how to set up an unlicensed "application user" to authenticate with Dataverse [here](./use-single-tenant-server-server-authentication.md).

 ## Need help?